 The College's planning process relies on comprehensive institutional research.
 Quantitative and qualitative information are used to make evidence-based decisions and to assess outcomes at all levels of the College.
 The College maintains a formal research agenda and also conducts project-specific research.
-Assessment data are used to monitor the results of institution-level and program-level actions and to inform future decisionmaking.
-The Office of Planning, Research, Innovation and Effectiveness (PRIE) provides the results of all assessments via its website: www.Collegeofsanmateo.edu/prie.
+Assessment data are used to monitor the results of institution-level and program-level actions and to inform future decision-making.
+The Office of Planning, Research, Innovation and Effectiveness (PRIE) provides the results of all assessments that can be found via its website: www.Collegeofsanmateo.edu/prie.